ikmb/esga/docs/usage.md

 Location of a single FASTA file with protein sequences from related species.
 If you have multiple files, concatenate them before into a single file.

 ### 3. Programs to run
-By default, the complete pipeline you see above will run, given the types of evidences your provide.
-However, you can skip some steps if you want.
+By default, the pipeline will run all parts for which the required types of input are provided.
+However, some parts need to specifically "switched on" as they require longer run times and may not be strictly necessary.
+For example, yes you can run the Trinity transcriptome assembly part of the pipeline (see below), but if you already have a set of assembled transcripts (--transcripts), this may not be necessary in combination with the RNA-seq hints that are always generated when RNA-seq data is available.
+Likewise, you can select to only run AUGUSTUS-based gene predictions and skip the evidence modeler stage, and so on.

-For example,if you already have assembled a transcriptome or if you don't want to run gene prediction.
+The only non-optional part is the AUGUSTUS stage as this is the core around which ESGA was originally built.

 #### `--trinity` [ true | false (default) ]
 Run transcriptome assembly with Trinity and produce hints from the transcripts.